stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/02_project_creation.md

 ## Project directory

 After the project has been created successfully, a directory tree inside the *base directory* has been created.
-It holds the project file and data and log files created during runtime.
+It holds the project file (tutorial.ppr), data- and log files created during runtime.
 The root folder of each project is the project name.

 ~~~console
 stefan@hausmeister:~/tutorial/psysmon_projects$ tree tutorial/